pmlopes/p-odm/README.md

 undefined Arrays and Object properties are always initialized to `[``]`|{} on get

+# Views

+Views are read only façades to a Model, you can have normalized data and use a view to get a denormalized view on the data.
+This is strange for mongo since denormalization is the norm but some times you might want to keep your data normalized and in certain circunstances get the denormalized version.
+Views only defined 2 methods:

+* findById
+* findOne

+You can define a view as:

+odm.view(BaseModel, enhance)

+enhance is a Object that defines which fields should be replaced.
+The spec is {propertyName: Model/View} or array of Model/View.

 # TODO Future

 * As a future feature a dirty flag should be added to quickly avoid saving no changes